pierreprinetti/openshift-enhancements/enhancements/installer/openstack-baremetal-compute.md

 ### Non-Goals

+**Separate subnets.**

 An OpenStack setting where baremetal machines can't be attached to a virtual subnet is not supported in this enhancement.

+**External connectivity via floating IPs.**

+The OpenStack cluster might make the BM nodes accessible, but exposing them via floating IPs might represent an increase in complexity and is currently not a goal.

 ## Proposal